Musicology Seminar Detmold/Paderborn, DFG, 2016–2021.

 Heads: Rebecca Grotjahn, Malte Kob, Karin Martensen

-This project aims at writing a history of singing that incorporates the body and media, particularly for the first decades of the twentieth century.
-It is assumed that the new medium of recording provoked a rethinking of the body, that is related to changes in singing practice against the backdrop of a mechanized concept of the body.
+This project aimed at writing a history of singing that incorporates the body and media, particularly for the first decades of the twentieth century.
+It was assumed that the new medium of recording provoked a rethinking of the body, that had been related to changes in singing practice against the backdrop of a mechanized concept of the body.
 That singing has been increasingly understood as an embodied technique is not only clear from theories of singing, but also from changes in singing, for instance with respect to stance, breathing, vibrato, and the use of different registers.

-This approach is reflected in the four intertwined project sections:
+This approach has been reflected in the four intertwined project sections:

 : Wie Körper Schule macht.
 Eine Studie zur Gesangstechnik im Körperdiskurs an ausgewählten Gesangsschulen um 1900 (= Technologien des Singens 2), Munich: Allitera 2021.

 : »The phonograph is not an opera house«.
 Quellen und Analysen zu Ästhetik und Geschichte der frühen Tonaufnahme am Beispiel von Edison und Victor (= Technologien des Singens 1), Munich: Allitera 2019.